Registrations opening in:

-The race starts at 05:00 on Saturday morning and covers 83km of spectacular mountain trails.
+The race starts at 06:00 on Saturday morning and covers 75km of spectacular mountain trails.
 Transport to the start line is available from Ponta Delgada departing at 06:00.
 Before the starting gun fires, runners will deposit their race holdall which will be available when they reach camp that afternoon/evening.

 The final stage of the race is 50km and starts at 08:00.
-Runners will again deposit their race holdall, which will be available at the finish line where prize giving and celebrations will take place.
+Runners will again deposit their race holdall, which will be available at the finish line, where prize giving will take place.
 All competitors are then transferred back to Ponta Delgada.